U.S. job growth cools as labor market nears full employment; wages up

 The deficit was boosted by record high imports, which offset the highest exports in three years.
 The economy grew at a 3.2 percent annualized rate in the third quarter.

-There was no change in the unemployment rate, which declined by seven-tenths of a percentage point last year.
+The jobless rate for African-Americans fell to a record low of 6.8 percent in December.

-Economists believe the jobless rate could drop to 3.5 percent by the end of this year.
+Economists believe the overall unemployment rate could drop to 3.5 percent by the end of this year, which would be the lowest since the late 1960s.
 That could potentially unleash a faster pace of wage growth and translate into a much stronger increase in inflation than currently anticipated.

 That, according to economists, would force the Fed to push through four interest rate increases this year instead of the three it has penciled in.
 The U.S. central bank raised borrowing costs three times in 2017.